tcooper/gitter/README.md

-#CLI for GitHub & BitBucket
+#Pretty CLI for GitHub & BitBucket

 Simple, colorful CLI for creating, migrating, and updating repos on GitHub and BitBucket.